Coko7/vegapull-records/README.md

-# 👒 op-tcg-data
+# 👒 vegapull-records

 Collection of datasets for One Piece TCG.

 ## Where is the scraper?

-For practical reasons, scraper code is kept in a separate repository: https://github.com/Coko7/op-tcg-scraper
+For practical reasons, scraper code is kept in a separate repository: https://github.com/Coko7/vegapull

 ## 🃏 Datasets